 2) Slow down on emotional involvement.
 Did he express his desire to become your proud boyfriend?
 Did he take his online profile down?
 No?
 Then do not rush into fantasizing about the future and his ‘potential’, do not believe his promises, be cautious, and take only one step at a time.
 That way, when he disappears, you won’t feel hurt as much.
 The higher expectations we have of someone, the greater power they have to hurt us (by not meeting those expectations).
 You cannot control what other people do, but you can control and manage your expectations.

 3) Start screening guys and date only those who have ‘potential’.
 If you need help mastering this skill you will find this e-Course super helpful.
 What you learn will stay with you for the rest of your life.
 This program was written by a relationship coach Mark E. Katz.
 He helped a lot of his clients to get rid of unhappy dating patterns and find true love.
 Would you like to be one of them?
 I would encourage you to try the program.
 It is so worth it!

 Let him sing serenades, give you roses, call every day, and promise unimaginable.
 Until he is your official boyfriend or better yet – until it is a ring on your finger – IT MEANS NOTHING.
 As a matter of fact, he could be doing the exact same thing to someone else!

-You may also like: Article – Here is what he does when he does not have the guts to break up with you or this high quality e-Course Why He Disappeared: The Smart, Strong, Successful Woman’s Guide to Understanding Men and Keeping the Right One Hooked Forever.
+You may also like: Articles – Do not fall in love with the 'beginning', Here is what he does when he does not have the guts to break up with you or this high quality e-Course Why He Disappeared: The Smart, Strong, Successful Woman’s Guide to Understanding Men and Keeping the Right One Hooked Forever.
 Stop wasting your time on wrong candidates and stop getting hurt!